mthcht/awesome-lists/Lists/ASNs/README.md

 This file contains the latest top bad ASNs most used in phishing attacks, fetched from www.cybercrimeinfocenter.org.
 The file is updated by the `fetch_cybercrimeinfocenter_phishing_asn_stats.py` script.

 3. `fetch_IP_ranges_of_bad_ASN.py`
-This script fetches the updated IP ranges of each bad ASN listed in `latest_bad_asn_phishing_list.csv` and saves the IP ranges of each ASN in the current folder.
+This script fetches the updated IP ranges of each bad ASN listed in the consolidated list of ASNs and saves the IP ranges of each ASN in the current folder.
+Reads the list of ASNs from:
+- latest_bad_asn_phishing_list.csv (Cybercrime Info Center).
+- bad_asn_static_list.csv (Static List of ASNs).
+- spamhaus_asn_list.csv (Spamhaus ASN Drop List).

 - This script performs the following steps:
-  - Reads the list of ASNs from latest_bad_asn_phishing_list.csv.
+  - Fetches the ASN drop list from Spamhaus at https://www.spamhaus.org/drop/asndrop.json, extracts data, and saves it as spamhaus_asn_list.csv.
+  - Combines all ASNs into a single deduplicated list.
   - Constructs a command to execute the [get_ip_range.py](https://github.com/mthcht/awesome-lists/blob/main/Lists/Ranges_IP_Address_Company_List/bgp.he.net/get_ip_range.py) script with the AS numbers as arguments.
   - Executes the command to fetch the IP ranges of the listed ASNs and saves the results in the current folder.